This ultra moist Banana Cake With Penuche Frosting recipe was given to me by a nice viewer to share with you.

 Note: If you only have a hand mixer, that works just fine.
-Or you can mix everything

-Pour batter into a greased 9x13 inch pan (metal or glass).
+Pour batter into a greased 9x13 inch pan, metal or glass.

-Bake 25-30 minutes at 375 degrees.
+Bake 25 to 30 minutes at 375 degrees.

 It is the only frosting my Gramma ever used on her banana cake.

 You will need a heavy bottomed saucepan and a wooden spoon.

-Melt butter in saucepan over medium heat.
+Melt butter in a saucepan over medium heat.

-Beat by hand until smooth.
-Keep beating until spreadable.
+Beat by hand until it is smooth.

-Pour frosting over cake and spread quickly.
+Pour frosting over cake and spread it quickly.